 Puerto Rico is an absolutely stunning island destination in the Caribbean with truly so much to offer.
 From bioluminescent bays to historic Spanish forts to rainforest hikes, this little island truly has something for everyone.
 Personally, I like to do lots of different things in a trip, so this was a perfect escape for me.
-Because of the variety of activities the Island of Enchantment has to offer, packing for this trip might seem a little daunting.
-But fear not, this Puerto Rico packing list has all you’ll need for a variety of different activities.
+Because of the variety of activities the Island of Enchantment has to offer, you might be asking yourself what to pack for Puerto Rico.
+Honestly, packing for this trip might seem a little daunting but it really isn’t.
+And I’m here to help; this Puerto Rico packing list has all you’ll need for a variety of different activities.

 I am a big fan of packing everything I need into my carryon so all of this fit into my standard carryon for a week-long vacation.
-I use an Away Bigger Carryon and a Peak Design backpack on every trip and it hasn’t done me wrong yet.
-Everything I mention on this list I fit into my carryon items, so this shouldn’t be too crazy for you by any means.
+I use an Away Bigger Carry-On (use this link for $20 off any Away item) and a backpack on every trip and it hasn’t done me wrong yet.
+Everything I mention on this Puerto Rico packing list I fit into my carryon items, so this shouldn’t be too crazy for you by any means.

 I’m going to break this Puerto Rico packing list up into the following categories so you can find what is going to be relevant to you based on your trip:

 - Rainforest days

 - Bioluminescent bay nights